 To see a list of my full credentials and experience, please click here.

-Services include market research, project planning, convening partners, grant writing and financial packaging, leveraging non-traditional resources, and managing the development and compliance processes to make housing, infrastructure, and community facility projects happen.
+Services include creating toolkits, project planning, convening partners, grant writing and financial packaging, leveraging non-traditional resources, and managing the development and compliance processes to make housing, infrastructure, and community facility projects happen.

 Strategic Consulting Partnerships

 I value the trusting relationships I have formed with my strategic partners.
 It allows Commonland Solutions the opportunity to collaborate with industry leaders, while offering a broader network and more depth of expertise and services in: